This Custard Cake consists of ridiculously fluffy vanilla sponge cake layered with custard buttercream and a homemade custard filling.

 ⭐⭐⭐⭐⭐ - Brianna M

 - Milk - For best results, use full-fat milk.
-Milk is the foundation of the custard and if you don't use a full-fat milk, you will not get that gorgeous, thick, creamy texture that makes custard custard.
+Whole milk is the foundation of the custard, and if you don't use a full-fat milk, you will not get that gorgeous, thick, creamy texture.
 And you really can't have a custard cake with mediocre custard!

-- Butter - The quality of the butter is important in this recipe, try to use something with a high fat percentage.
-Also, make sure the butter is at room temperature before beginning.
+- Butter - The quality of the butter is important in this recipe; try to use something with a high fat percentage.

 - Eggs - You will need egg yolks for the custard and whole eggs for the vanilla sponge.
 Save your leftover egg whites for another recipe, like my Strawberry Angel Food Cake.